-Successful goal setting starts with writing your goals.
-A goal not written is just
+Successful goal setting starts with writing your goals down and reading them everyday.

-40 plus years of combined experience is that unless there is a mechanism to hold
+Goal Setting is that unless there is a mechanism to hold people accountable it stops.

 Specific –You have a greater likelihood of accomplishing a goal

-Measurable – It is important that your goals be measurable otherwise
+Measurable – It is important that your goals be measurable, otherwise

 it will be difficult to judge your progress towards achievement.
 In the goal above

-Achievable – Stretch goals are good – it is good to challenge
+Achievable – Stretch goals are good – it is good to challenge yourself.

 Realistic – Goals have to be realistic.
 In other words you have